 What All is Considered as Income?

 If you want to avoid an audit, make sure you include all your sources of income.
-Sources of income, besides rent, also includes tenant-paid expenses, trades-for-services and portions of the security deposits that were kept by the landlord.
+Sources of income, besides rent, also include tenant-paid expenses, trades-for-services, and portions of the security deposits that were kept by the landlord.
 In these three cases, you can deduct the expenses associated with the income to knock them out.